icelandico/geodev_site/src/lib/content/blog/validating-words-in-wordle.md

 ---
-templateKey: blog-post
-title: Validating words in Wordle
+category: JavaScript
+date: 2022-05-10 19:40:49.451000+00:00
+description: Discover how to create a Wordle validation function.
+Learn the rules and algorithm to validate user guesses, handle multiple same letters, and build your own Wordle clone.
 slug: validating words in wordle
-date: 2022-05-10T19:40:49.451Z
-category: JavaScript
 tag:
 - javascript
 - basics
+templateKey: blog-post
+title: Validating words in Wordle
 ---

 # Wordle validation function

 Ever heard about the <a href="https://www.nytimes.com/games/wordle/index.html">wordle game</a>?
 It's an easy and pretty addictive word game.